juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 IF you activate PhysX HIGH setting in Linux or Windows,  </br>
 Only works using CPU, </br>

-Linux driver 470.xx Default is PhysX to CPU. </br>
+Linux Default is PhysX to CPU. </br>
 Win8.1x64 Nvidia driver 416.xx allows to select GPU as PhysX, but does Not work. </br>
 CPU PhysX works both Windows & Linux. </br>

-The only way to make PhysX work with GPU HW in Windows, is installing an older GPU from (2010-2015) </br>
+The only way to make PhysX work with GPU HW in Windows, is installing an older GPU from (2009-2015) </br>
 that requires Windows driver 377.xx to 416.xx </br>
-haven't tested Linux 390.xx / 340.xx driver </br>
+haven't tested Linux 390.xx / 340.xx drivers </br>

 ### Confirmed GPU´s working with 32-Bit PhysX HW / on GPU die: </br>
 GTX 260, 9800 GTX, GTX 280, GTX 470, GTX 580, Quadro 6000, Quadro M2000 </br>